swetadhandapani/Hardware_Management_Portal/README.md

 The MERN Stack Hardware Management Portal is a full-stack web application designed to efficiently manage hardware repair and service requests.
-Leveraging the MERN (MongoDB,

-Express.js, React.js, Node.js) stack, this portal provides a seamless
-interface for users, employees, and administrators to interact with the system.
+Leveraging the MERN (MongoDB,Express.js, React.js, Node.js) stack, this portal provides a seamless interface for users, employees, and administrators to interact with the system.